LOADING

 Period of Construction: 1026 CE

 Nature of the Monument: Sun temple Modhera Sun temple, even in its ruined state, is a majestic one, bearing testimony to the artwork of the historical Solankis of Gujarat, India.
-This temple is one of the few shrines which can be committed to the Sun God.
-The temple is constructed in any such way that the sunlight getting into the temple from all aspects, falls immediately at the statue of the god.
+This temple is one of the few shrines that can be dedicated to the Sun God.
+The temple is constructed so that the sunlight, getting into the temple from all aspects, falls immediately at the statue of the god.
 The temple encompasses three exceptional yet axially aligned and incorporated elements.
-The temple with its grand shape appears majestic and is erected on a high platform.
-The fundamental entrance and outdoors walls are engraved with tricky carvings, showcasing the mastery of artwork in one’s times.
-In front of the temple is the Surya Kund or Rama Kund a tremendous water reservoir or tank.
-The reservoir has numerous miniature shrines that embellish the steps that lead to the lowest of the tank.
+Its grand shape makes the temple appear majestic and is erected on a high platform.
+The fundamental entrance and outdoor walls are engraved with tricky carvings, showcasing the mastery of artwork in one’s time.
+In front of the temple is the Surya Kund or Rama Kund, a tremendous water reservoir or tank.
+The reservoir has numerous miniature shrines that embellish the steps leading to the tank’s lowest.
 These exquisitely carved shrines are an art gallery in itself.

 Back to Top